 Gregory is the author of Nigger, published in 1963 as his first autobiography.
 The book was a best seller and has since sold more than seven million copies.
 He published a second autobiography, Callus on My Soul, in 1998.
-Additionally, Gregory has authored several other books that focus on political conspiracy.
+In addition, Gregory authored several other books that focus on political conspiracy.

-Currently, Gregory is looking forward to writing additional volumes of his autobiography.
-Recently, he released a ”State of the Union Address” on the Internet in April of 2013.
-It can be purchased as a set of three CDs.
+He released a ”State of the Union Address” on the Internet in April of 2013.